Frequently Asked Questions

 In order to receive your VA benefits you must:

-• Submit a copy of your Certification of Eligibility to Military and Veteran Services.
+• Submit a copy of your Certificate of Eligibility to Military and Veteran Services.

 • Submit an NIU Enrollment Certification Request online each semester after you have registered for classes.

-• Submit the Change of Program/Place of Training form to Military and Veteran Services if you have changed your major or program of study.
+• Submit the Request for Change of Program or Place of Training form to Military and Veteran Services if you have changed your major or program of study.

 • You must verify your attendance each month you are enrolled in school.
 This will trigger your monthly payment.
-You can verify by phone - 877-823-2378 or online at the VA WAVE.
-(Chapter 31, 33, and 35 students are exempt.)
+You can verify by phone at 877-823-2378 or online through Verify Your Enrollment.
+(Chapter 31, 33 and 35 students are exempt.)

 How can I get a copy of my DD-214 if I need it?